Many pests cause chewing damage to plants. One of them is the grasshopper.

 DE is another excellent natural way to repel all types of garden pests.
 Dusting diatomaceous earth on the plants where grasshoppers feed will kill the critters.

 It will dehydrate them to death.
-However, it is best to use food-grade DE for the organic control of grasshoppers in vegetable gardens and in your house.
+However, use food-grade DE to control grasshoppers in your vegetable garden and home.

 17. Insecticidal Soap Spray

-Insecticidal soaps made with pure organic ingredients can be purchased commercially.
+You can purchase insecticidal soaps made with pure organic ingredients commercially.

 18. Molasses Trap